RossBoylan/mccli/doc/Notes.md

           •	inthstrok,
           •	inthfinc
           ```
-      - [ ] possibly make it a long running process across simulations
+      - [ ] make it a long running process across simulations
     - [ ] maybe create command line program to extract results from db
     - [ ] maybe add option to skip generating the format files
-    - [ ] CURRENT: running tests on `v4` with config for same.
-Can't load `n-readlines` even though it seems to be in `mccli\node_modules` and seems to be a CommonJS module.
-However, it has no `index.js`.
-It has `package.json` which points to `readlines.js`.
+    - [ ] write at least one real test case. **START WORK HERE**
+    - [ ] may need to modify design to make it more easily testable
+    - [ ] implement/test reading the codebook
+    - [ ] implement the long running code that reads csv's
+    - [ ] integrate into the main program
+    - [ ] verify that the user documentation matches actual behavior
+    - [ ] test performance